mvousden/button/README.md

-A simple project to explore Python's intarfacing with SDL, which may evolve into something else as time goes on.
+A simple project to explore Lua's intarfacing with SDL, which may evolve into something else as time goes on.

 ---